 'Why are you running?
 What's happening?'
 I just couldn't understand the whole hustle and bustle thing.

 Young woman breathed in and out a few times, gathering her thoughts and after that, she blurted out:

-'There… v'ry close to "Sennaya" station some madmen attack'd people!
-They're crazy and they're runnin really fast and… uhh, they're shouting something.
-Thank God the police were near and they tried to do something.
+'There—v'ry close to "Sennaya" station some madmen attacked people!
+They're crazy and they're runnin really fast and—uhh, they were shouting something.
+Thank God the police were near and they did something.
 I broke into a run and then I heard gunshots.'

 'What madmen?
 Where did they come from?'

 'Listen, I dunno.
 I just want home.
 I'm sorry,' she said and moved away quickly.